datastax/nodejs-driver/doc/features/tuning-policies/README.md

     - When the contacted host replies with an error, such as `overloaded`, `isBootstrapping`, `serverError`, etc. In this case, the error is instance of `ResponseError`

-A default and base retry policy is included, along with `IdempotenceAwareRetryPolicy` that considers.
+A default and base retry policy is included, along with `IdempotenceAwareRetryPolicy` that considers query idempotence.

 The [operation info][OperationInfo], passed as a parameter to the retry policy methods, exposes the `query` and query `options` as properties.